-EA is putting the breaks on the next Need for Speed game by postponing it for a year, and instead moving developer Criterion Games onto a support role on Battlefield 6 with DICE.
+EA is putting the brakes on the next Need for Speed game by postponing it for a year, and instead moving developer Criterion Games onto a support role on Battlefield 6 with DICE.

 The news comes from EA Chief Studios Officer Lauara Miele who was speaking to Polygon and mentioned that the move actually gives the Criterion team time to breathe, which has been made possible thanks to EA’s recent acqusition of Codemasters who will themselves be putting out at least one racing game this year, widely believed to be this year’s licensed Formula One game.